shaazmik/Hash_table_analysis/README.md

 #### All prufs can be checked in ```./analytics/screenshots/```
 #### All tables (excel) can be checked in ```./hash_statistics/```

-#### From this work we can conclude
+#### From this work we can conclude:
-#### that the speed of the hash table is directly dependent on the size of the lists and the hash table and hash functions.
+#### the speed of the hash table is directly dependent on the size of the lists and the hash table and hash functions.
 #### If the hash table and list are sized correctly, there is not much need to optimise the program.
 #### In our case Hash_table capacity = 6900, List capacity = 20.